mcgoo/vcpkg-rs/notes.md

 - vcpkg_cli should say if there are other versions of the ports available that do not match what is being looked for

+- add some commentary describing the vcpkg target triplets on windows - static vs dynamic crt and the fact that rust prefers something in between - dynamic crt, static libs on top of that.

+- vcpkg now has a community supported triplet called x64-windows-static-md which is a match for the default Rust build type on windows - dynamic linking to the c runtime, and static linking to other libraries.

 ## Creating empty files from list files

 ```sh